wangyum/spark-sql-perf/README.md

 // Set:
-val rootDir = ... // root directory of location to create data in. val databaseName = ... // name of database to create. val scaleFactor = ... // scaleFactor defines the size of the dataset to generate (in GB). val format = ... // valid spark format like parquet "parquet".
+val rootDir = ... // root directory of location to create data in. val databaseName = default // name of database to create. val scaleFactor = "50" // scaleFactor defines the size of the dataset to generate (in GB). val format = parquet // valid spark format like parquet "parquet".
 // Run:
-val tables = new TPCDSTables(sqlContext,
+val tables = new TPCDSTables(spark.sqlContext,
     dsdgenDir = "/tmp/tpcds-kit/tools", // location of dsdgen
     scaleFactor = scaleFactor,
     useDoubleForDecimal = false, // true to replace DecimalType with DoubleType